MSchotsman/OLO-RID/readme.md

 ### Future Work

 This proof-of-concept was created to obfuscate locations in a location trace.
 Tested on a Raspberry PI 3 Model B+ and a Personal Computer.
-To implement it on a UAV changes in the `main.c` are required, of which a few are named here: connection to a GNSS (for the UAV location and velocity, and Control Station location), emergency status indicator, and connection to the Wi-Fi transmitter to send a package.
+To implement it on a drone changes in the `main.c` are required, of which a few are named here: connection to a GNSS (for the drone location and velocity, and Control Station location), emergency status indicator, and connection to the Wi-Fi transmitter to send a package.

 ### Disclaimer: